Rohan3272/Web-Player-Internship-Assignment/README.md

 Note on Responsiveness: <br>
-Due to time constraints, the application is currently not fully responsive.
 On smaller screens, the player component does not yet adapt as intended (e.g., displaying the player as the main interface with a menu button for the song list).

 Future Improvements: <br>